kp5406mbi-cloud/task-manager-springboot/README.md

 ## 🗄️ Database

-* PostgreSQL used for schema design and query validation
+* PostgreSQL is used as the primary database for storing users and tasks.

 ### Tables